 Dhruv Khullar, M.D., M.P.P. is a physician and assistant professor of health policy and economics at Weill Cornell Medical College.
-He is also a contributor at The New Yorker, where he writes about medicine, health care, and politics.
-He currently serves as Director of Policy Dissemination at the Physicians Foundation Center for Physician Practice and Leadership, and was recently a Senior Research Fellow at NYC Health + Hospitals.
+He is also a writer at The New Yorker, where he writes about medicine, health care, and politics.

-His research focuses on value-based care, health disparities, and medical innovation, and has been published in JAMA and The New England Journal of Medicine.
+He serves as Director of the Physicians Foundation Center for the Study of Physician Practice and Leadership, and his research, which focuses on value-based care, health disparities, and medical innovation, has been published in JAMA and The New England Journal of Medicine.

-Dr. Khullar completed his training in internal medicine at the Massachusetts General Hospital and Harvard Medical School, and earned his medical degree (M.D.) at the Yale School of Medicine.
-He also received a Masters in Public Policy (M.P.P.) from the Harvard Kennedy School, where he was a fellow at the Center for Public Leadership.
+Dr. Khullar earned his medical degree at the Yale School of Medicine and completed his medical training at the Massachusetts General Hospital and Harvard Medical School.
+He also received a Masters in Public Policy from the Harvard Kennedy School, where he was a fellow at the Center for Public Leadership.

 He has been recognized by LinkedIn as among the Top 10 Healthcare Professionals Under 35, by the National Minority Quality Forum as a 40 Under 40 Leader in Health, and by FASPE with the 2019 Distinguished Fellow Award for Ethical Leadership.